Phoenix Rising – An ME/CFS/FM Newsletter by Cort Johnson (Jan 2006)

 EDITORIAL – Slowly We Go; How it Took Fifteen Years to Accomplish What Should Have Been Done in Five.

 SPECIAL REPORT – The Neuroimmune NIH Grant For CFS: ‘Making the Difference’ or More of the Same?
 Part II: Reading the Grant

 A Goodbye to Jason Breckenridge – Jason, a much loved member of CFSMExperimental, died suddenly on Dec 16th, 2005.
-You can read some of the many tributes given to Jason as well as a selection of posts from his last months by clicking here.

 Registration for Ampligen CFS Trial Open – Hemishperx Biopharma is recruiting patients for an Open Label Phase III study of Ampligen in CFS.
 It’s not going to be cheap, patients will have to pay for buying the drugs, having them administered, laboratory costs, etc. but it does give those with the means a chance to try a drug that has been very valuable for some.
 Some longtime CFS researchers (Peterson, Lapp) are involved.
 You have to be over 18 and you can get more information at